-- 1. For the 2018 budget, \$200,000 was budgeted as a revenue source from the fund balance but not used. - 2. \$2,105,000 of additional appropriations were approved during FY 2018.
-This comes directly out of fund balance and is the primary reason for the General Fund loss in FY 2018.
-Of this amount, \$1.1 million was for the health insurance fund. - 3.
-Building permits revenue came in higher than budgeted, all property tax line items continue to come in higher than budgeted through aggressive collection efforts, State of CT revenue came in lower than budgeted due to State of CT cutbacks, and conveyance taxes came in higher than budgeted due to more sales of properties. - 4.
-Expenditures are kept close to budget with some savings seen in the Roadways and Buildings & Grounds.
+- 1. For the 2019 budget, \$204,000 was budgeted as a revenue source from the fund balance but not used. - 2. \$290,000 of additional appropriations were approved during FY 2019.
+This comes directly out of fund balance. - 3.
+Building permits revenue came in higher than budgeted, all property tax line items continue to come in higher than budgeted through aggressive collection efforts, State of CT revenue came in lower than budgeted due to the LoCIP grant not being used but these funds are "held" by the State of CT until we use them, and conveyance taxes came in higher than budgeted due to more sales of properties. - 4.
+Expenditures are kept close to budget with some savings seen in the Roadways, Buildings & Grounds, and Police.
 Our Municipal Building maintenance department also saw a budgetary savings through conservation measures, better bidding, and energy reducing technologies. - 5.
-Debt costs came in lower due to taking advantage of the market and refunding various older debt issuances.
+Debt costs came in lower due to taking advantage of the market and refunding various older debt issuances and transferring funds to the Debt Management Fund for future use.